 Figure 19 - Relative Distribution of Update Types in the V6 network

-In IPv4 most (60%) of the BGP updates describe changes in the attributes of a BGP route object.
-Slightly less than 30% of the changes occur with the AS Path and the origin AS.
+In IPv4 most (70%) of the BGP updates describe changes in the AS Path.
+Slightly less than 30% of the changes occur with the Next Hop AS.
+IPv6 shows a similar update profile.